ellenwoconnor/corcles/readme.md

 RESEND_API_KEY (for sending invitations)

 You also need to locally define a variable to capture the value of the local postgres db secret.
-This will be pulled in at build time.
+This must be pulled in at build time in order to recreate the crt file in the continer.

 You also need to define the value for BUILDKIT for that to work.
 ```sh
 export PG_CA_CERT="$(cat ca-certificate.crt)"
 export DOCKER_BUILDKIT=1
 ```

+TODO: Modify Dockerfile to allow local runs to access ca-certificate.crt directly instead of via PG_CA_CERT

 ### Prep Docker